 - Glycine.
 Glycine helps to lower body temperature.
 And as we know, it is a signal for our body to get ready for sleep.

 - Cannabidiol.
 Cannabidiol, better known as CBD, is a natural cannabis extract.
 It is an analog of natural cannabinoids that are produced in the human body.
-CBD interacts with receptors in the endocannabinoid system and helps improve sleep quality in a natural way.
+CBD interacts with receptors in the endocannabinoid system and helps beat insomnia in a natural way.

 Let’s find out more about it.

-How Does CBD Work for Sleep and Can It Be Effective for Chronic Insomnia?
+How Does CBD Work for Sleep and Can It Be Effective for Insomnia?

 As we have mentioned, CBD or cannabidiol is one of the components naturally hosted in cannabis.
 Perhaps, after finding it out, you may feel some concerns about the psychoactive properties of this plant.
 A lot of novice users rightfully ask whether CBD is addictive, and the short answer to this question is no.